SAMtoBAM/SAMtoBAM/README.md

   Refer to <a href="https://github.com/SAMtoBAM/aneuploidy_detection"> this </a> repository for the detection of both simple and complex aneuploidy <br/>
   Refer to <a href="https://github.com/SAMtoBAM/PhasedDiploidGenomeAssemblyPipeline"> this </a> repository for the phasing and assembling diploid heterozygotes <br/>

-  <li>A simple project in my free time to track and visualise the visitation of <a href="https://whc.unesco.org"> UNESCO sites </a> of multiple people </li>
+  <li>A simple project done in my free time to track and visualise the visitation of <a href="https://whc.unesco.org"> UNESCO sites </a> of multiple people </li>
   Refer to <a href="https://github.com/SAMtoBAM/UNESCO_data"> this </a> repository for the shiny R app and input file <br/>

 </ul>